desmos-labs/docs/docs/04-validators/02-security.md

 ## Validator Security
 Each validator candidate is encouraged to run its operations independently, as diverse setups increase the resilience of the network.

-## Key Management - HSM
+## Key Management System & Hardware Security Modules
-It is mission critical that an attacker cannot steal a validator's key.
+It is critical that an attacker cannot steal a validator's key.
 If this is possible, it puts the entire stake delegated to the compromised validator at risk.
-Hardware security modules are an important strategy for mitigating this risk.

-HSM modules must support `ed25519` signatures for the hub.
-The YubiHSM2 supports `ed25519` and can protect a private key but cannot ensure in a secure setting that it won't sign the same block twice.
+HSM alongside KMS are an important strategies for mitigating this risk.

-We will update this page when more key storage solutions become available.
+You can take a look on how to setup a KMS with or without HSM by reading [here](kms/kms.md).

 ## Sentry Nodes (DDOS Protection)
 Validators are responsible for ensuring that the network can sustain denial of service attacks.